-2.1 Greenland High-Resolution Isotope Records high-resolution isotope records and Stackstack
+2.1 Greenland high-resolution isotope records and stack

-5 We consider high-resolution $\delta^{18}$ O records of four deep Greenland ice cores, as well as a stack derived from these.
+30 We consider high-resolution δ^{18} O records of four deep Greenland ice cores, as well as a stack derived from these.
 The records have been measured at different depth resolutions, where each measurement was performed on bulk material of contiguous depth intervals.
 The measurements are thus not point samples, but averages over contiguous intervals.
-We use the $\delta^{18}$ O records from the NGRIP ice core (NGRIP Members, 2004; Gkinis et al., 2014), as well as the GRIP (Johnsen et al., 1997), GISP2 (Stuiver and Grootes, 2000) and NEEM (Rasmussen et al., 2013; Gkinis et al., 2021) ice cores.
-All cores are synchronized to the annual layer-counted Greenland Ice Core Chronology 2005 (GICC05) (Svensson et al., 2006, 2008; Rasmussen et al.,
+We use the δ^{18} O records from the NGRIP ice core (NGRIP Members, 2004; Gkinis et al., 2014), as well as the GRIP (Johnsen et al., 1997), GISP2